 “I’ll go because I’m most interested in meeting Mike.
 Meeting his folks and triplet brothers will be great, too.
 And his next-door neighbors, too.
 Hey, that’s two too’s in a row.
 Do you think that’s too many too’s or…”

 Jeremy interrupted.
 “Stop!
 Stop!
 You’re making my head hurt!”
-Then both boys laughed.
+Then they both laughed.
 “You didn’t say you were interested in the studying for our APUSH exam part, but I assume it is,” Jeremy said.

 “Oops.
 You know, there’s a problem with that.”